7 home value estimator websites compared

 -

-Online home valuation tools are easy to use and can provide a rough guideline for what a home might be worth.
-But getting the home professionally appraised is the most accurate way to determine your home’s value.
+Online home valuation tools are easy to use and can provide a rough estimate of what a home might be worth.
+But getting the home professionally appraised by a licensed appraiser will provide the most accurate value estimate.

 -

-Online home value estimates can vary widely.
-Each uses its own algorithm, which takes specific data into account, but none are as accurate as an in-person assessment from a licensed home appraiser.
-As you can see in the table above, the same house can get vastly different valuations from different online tools.
+Results from even the best home value estimators can vary widely.
+Each tool uses its own algorithm, which takes specific data into account, but none are as accurate as an in-person assessment from a licensed home appraiser.
+As you can see in the table above, the same house can yield vastly different valuations from different online tools.

 -